Plot 1D bases¶

 This treatment plot the 1D variables in one or several bases.

-The base or bases containing the variables to be plotted
+Base) The list of bases containing the variables to be plotted

 The name of the variable to be plotted in the x axis